mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 * Get to the point.
 Skip introductions and bring the conclusion to the fore.

-* Sequence content delivery.
-Visitors typically skim-read so offer the core description first.
+* Sequence content delivery and put the most important thing first.
+Visitors typically skim-read so present the key idea and essential object description upfront.
 Offer secondary, deeper content *following* this primary layer, if at all.

-  * An example of this is the Portraits screen designed for _Tūrangawaewae_.
-A basic user journey is as follows:

-    1. Menu screen – all objects on display in the gallery feature on this screen

-    2. Object label screen – when a user selects an object from the menu screen, they are presented with the key idea and the core object label information.
-From this screen, they can opt for more (secondary) content, such as the artist’s bio, hotspot content, a tangential ‘conservator’s’ story (eg, the back of the painting) or find related artworks.

-    3. Secondary content – eg, the back of the painting

 ## 4. Word count